flutter/website/flutter-for-react-native/index.md

 ### How are files structured in a Flutter app?

-When you create a new Flutter project, the following default directory structure is built.
+When you create a new Flutter project, it builds the following directory structure.
 You can customize it later, but this is where you start.
 <pre>
 ┬
 └ projectname